cheap green energy

 So you need to check your tariff – look for terms like renewable electricity, renewable gas and carbon offset gas.

-Yet even tariff-by-tariff there are different shades of green.
-Some simply offer 100% renewable electricity.
-Some will do that and throw in some renewable gas or carbon offset gas.
+Yet even tariff-by-tariff there are often different shades of green.
+Some may simply offer 100% renewable electricity, others could do that and throw in some renewable gas or carbon offset gas.
 Others will even invest in or own their own solar or wind farms on top of this.
 So do check.

 5. There is a fully renewable electricity and gas tariff – but it's super expensive

-If you want the 'greenest' tariff going, it'll cost a whole lot more than just opting for a cheap 100% renewable electricity tariff.
+If you want the 'greenest' tariff going, it'll cost a whole more than a standard capped tariff under the Energy Price Cap.

 How to compare green tariffs